mlange-42/yarner/README.md

 ## Installation

-The provided binary (honestly a quick hack to get things working) can be installed via cargo:
+The provided binary (honestly a quick hack to get things working) can be installed via Cargo.
+If you do not have Cargo (and Rust) installed, you can use [rustup](https://rustup.rs) to get started.

 ```bash
 cargo install outline --features bin